Skip to content

 Calls with Paul: The Kitchen Design Podcast.
 Episode 46 Why closing doorways can help

 Episode 46.
 Paul talks with Claudia about some of the trade offs she might want to consider in order to make a better kitchen.
+Closing doorways is one trade off.

 Claudia has lots of doorways and lots of congestion in her present plan.
 Paul suggests reconfiguring the layout and closing and moving doorways to create a more attractive and functional space.
 The present plans by the architect calls for banquet seating which doesn’t really work in Claudia’s space.
 It also calls for a stackable washer and dryer which will not fit into the space once the cabinetry is installed.
 Replacing the stackable unit would mean removing al the cabinetry and countertops in the room.